ChilliCream/graphql-platform/website/src/docs/bananacakepop/v2/subscriptions.md

 # Expiry and Seats

-BCP's subscription model allows a certain number of users (seats) to join an organization based on your chosen subscription plan.
+Banana Cake Pops subscription model allows a certain number of users (seats) to join an organization based on your chosen subscription plan.

 If your subscription expires, all users except the organization owner will be deactivated a few days after the expiration.
 The deactivated users will regain access once the subscription is renewed.